MDWFP Logo

 Fishing Report

-Bass Fish soft plastics, spinnerbaits, or jerkbaits near any deeper cover or off sandy points dropping into deeper water.
+Bass | Fish soft plastics, spinnerbaits, or jerkbaits 2 to 6 ft deep near any cover or off sandy points dropping into deeper water. | |

-Catfish Best luck on catfish has been on various natural baits fished on lines on shallow flats, but rods-and-reels or noodles (jugs) should also work.
+Catfish | Fish various natural baits on lines or jugs (noodles) on shallow flats, but rods-and-reels should also work.
+Try the runout with the water flowing out concentrating bait. | |

-White Bass Fish jigs or small crankbaits near the ramps, off sandy points, or in the runout.
+White Bass | Cast jigs or small crankbaits near the ramps, off sandy points, or in the runout.
 There are no size or number limits on white or yellow bass.
 However, with the lake connected to the river, you might land a striped bass or hybrid, both of which have to be over 15 inches long with a daily limit of 6 fish per person.
 The best way to tell these fish apart is by their stripes.
-White bass have 1 stripe running to the tail; stripers and hybrids have 2 or more stripes running to the tail.
+White bass have 1 stripe running to the tail; stripers and hybrids have 2 or more stripes running to the tail. |

 Check water level trends; except for catfish, fishing is usually better on a slow fall than a fast rise.
 If the water is rising, fish shallower on the inside edges of cover.
 If the water is falling, fish deeper on the outside edges.
 Move stationary gear (lines, yo-yos, etc.) frequently if the water is rising or falling quickly.
+Contact Tracey at the Levee Commissary (662)363-2408 for up-to-date information.

 Water Level